Hunt3rXL0ck/cyber-python-projects/README.md

 ## 🛡️ Notes & Best Practices

-- All advanced projects should **only be run in a lab/test environment**.
+- All advanced projects should only be run in a lab/test environment.
 - Follow cybersecurity ethics and safe coding practices.
-- Scripts are designed for **learning purposes** and portfolio demonstration.
+- Scripts are designed for learning purposes and portfolio demonstration.

 ---